 In this game you can play as a European badger named Horace (The Iron Poet), or some type of otter named Sylas (Fisher of Souls).
 They are both members of the Bandit Clan.
 This game also has many cards featuring different mustelids in the artwork.

-In this game you play as a weasel character while trying to collect 10 eggs hidden throughout the stage, and killing your prey at the end of the level.
-It’s unclear why they call what’s likely a stoat, and a stoat in its ermine coat a marten and a mink, but a good game nonetheless that decently captures the moment of these mustelids.
+In this game you play as one of several mustelid characters while trying to collect 10 eggs hidden throughout the stage, and killing your prey at the end of the level.
+It is unclear why they call what looks like a stoat and a stoat in its ermine coat a marten and a mink, but a good game nonetheless that decently captures the moment of these mustelids.

 Available for Windows, MacOS, Linux and PlayStation 4, Tooth and Tail is a real-time strategy video game set in a society of anthropomorphic animals during a time of severe food shortages, resulting in the uprising of political parties with differing ideologies regarding the acquisition of food.